machinezone/cobra/README.md

 # Thank you

 There would be no cobra without some other amazing open-source projects and tech.
+Here are 3 very remarkable ones.

 - [Python](https://www.python.org/) (and [asyncio](https://realpython.com/async-io-python/), one of the killer python3 feature !)
-- [Redis](https://redis.io/), the swiss army knife of the internet which provide a very scalable publish/subscribe to dispatch messages.
+- [Redis](https://redis.io/), the swiss army knife of the internet which provide a very scalable publish/subscribe feature to dispatch messages while retaining them and allowing lookups of old messages (see [Redis Streams] (https://redis.io/topics/streams-intro).
 - The python [websockets](https://websockets.readthedocs.io/en/stable/intro.html) library, very elegantly implementing the [WebSockets](https://tools.ietf.org/html/rfc6455) protocol.